hammerlab/genspio/README.md

 Testing
 -------

-To run the tests you also need `make`, see:
+To run the tests you also need `make` and there is an additional dependency on the `uri` library, see:

     genspio_test=_build/default/src/test/main.exe
     jbuilder build $genspio_test